-However, if you like Theraguns and their high amplitude devices, we have something much more affordable; try Opove APEX.
-It will not cost you an arm and a leg, and you get pretty much the same features as Theragun or Hypervolt 2 Pro.
+However, if you’re a fan of Theraguns and their high amplitude devices, we’ve tested a more affordable alternative; the Opove M3 Pro.
+It won’t break the bank, and in our experience, it offers pretty much the same features as the Theragun or Hypervolt 2 Pro.

 Stall force means the amount of resistance a device can offer when pushed against the body.
-This happens when you are looking for a deep tissue massage – especially with medium amplitude guns.
+This becomes particularly noticeable when you’re seeking a deep tissue massage – a sensation we’ve often experienced with medium amplitude guns.

 How much stall force does a device need to have to massage your neck effectively?